Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/MCP-Integration-NM/README.md

 ## Features

-- Support for managing network devices via CLI and NETCONF protocols
+- Support for managing network devices (Huawei-router as an example)via CLI and NETCONF protocols
 - Integration with Ollama large language model for intelligent tool calling
 - Rich set of network device operation tools
 - Support for real-time device configuration and status queries